pivotal/docs-tap/tap-gui/plugins/about.hbs.md

 - Stack Overflow
 - TechInsights

-## External Plug-ins
+## <a id='ext-plug-ins'></a> External plug-ins

-External plug-ins (also referred to as custom plug-ins) are plug-ins that are not included in the Tanzu Developer Portal configurator.
-These are generally plug-ins which are published to npmjs.org or a similar npm registry alternative.
-If a user would like to integrate with an external plug-in that is not already validated, the user will be required to write a custom wrapper in order to integrate it with Tanzu Developer Portal.
+External plug-ins (also referred to as custom plug-ins) are plug-ins that are not in Tanzu Developer Portal Configurator.

+These plug-ins are typically are published to npmjs.org or a similar npm registry alternative.
+If you want to integrate an external plug-in that is not validated for use with Tanzu Developer Portal, you must write a custom wrapper for it.